jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 > *A webcam is optional and not truly necessary.*

+This is done in the meeting settings in Canvas.
-You can enable or disable the ability for the host or participants to show their webcam (video in Zoom parlance) in the meeting settings in Canvas.
+You can enable or disable the ability for the host or participants to show their webcam, or video in Zoom parlance.
 It might be useful to prevent participants from showing video to prevent Zoombombing, but it's very easy to tell who's being disruptive via video, so I don't see it as a big problem.

 If you have a webcam, your face will be put to side when sharing your screen.